 The expenses of the beneficiaries and cooperation organizations related to advertising, promotion and marketing activities directed abroad are supported by 60% for beneficiaries and 70% for cooperation organizations for a maximum of 5 years.
-Offices and polyclinics benefit from this support up to 2.400.000 TL per year, other beneficiaries in the health tourism sector up to 6.000.000 TL per year, cooperation organizations up to 9.600.000 TL per year, beneficiaries and cooperation organizations operating in the sports tourism sector up to 1.200.000 TL per year.
+Offices and polyclinics benefit from this support up to 2.400.000 TL per year, other beneficiaries in the health tourism sector up to 6.000.000 TL per year, cooperation organizations operating in the sports tourism sector up to 1.200.000 TL per year.
 The support rate for beneficiaries who are members of the operating sectoral Internet portal is applied as 70% during the period of their participation in the portal.
-Sample of promotional material related to advertising, promotion and marketing activities spent on advertising, promotion and marketing activities/sample publication/visuals (catalog, brochure and promotional material sample/newspaper, magazine sample advertised/ photo, video recording, CD, etc.) are covered under this support (TURSAB, 2022).
+Sample of promotional material related to advertising, promotion and marketing activities/sample publication/visuals (catalog, brochure and promotional material sample/newspaper, magazine sample advertised/ photo, video recording, CD, etc.) are covered under this support (TURSAB, 2022).